privacyguides/privacyguides.org/docs/email.md

 ![Tuta logo](assets/img/email/tuta.svg){ align=right }

 **Tuta** is an email service with a focus on security and privacy through the use of encryption.
 Tuta has been in operation since **2011** and is based in Hanover, Germany.
-Accounts start with up to 1GB storage with the free plan.
+Free accounts start with 1GB of storage.

 [:octicons-home-16: Homepage](https://tuta.com){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://tuta.com/privacy){ .card-link title="Privacy Policy" }